A walk through cinema history! These feature films are free to watch online.

 A satirical political comedy in which Charlie Chaplin plays both a Jewish barber and a dictator modeled on Adolf Hitler, using humor to confront the rise of fascism in Europe.
 Marking Chaplin’s first true sound film after a career in silent cinema, it blends comedy with bold political commentary, ending with one of the most famous speeches in film history.

-Produced by another black film pioneer working outside of the Hollywood studio system to portray black life authentically, this low-budget film became one of the most widely seen all-black-cast films of its time, depicting themes of sin and redemption in the rural South.
+Produced by another black film pioneer working outside of the Hollywood studio system to portray black life authentically, this low-budget film became one of the most widely seen all-black-cast films of its time, a morality play depicting themes of sin and redemption in the rural South.
 A newly baptized woman is accidentally shot by her atheist husband and meets the devil in purgatory.

 This Pulitzer Prize-winning play, first performed in 1947, tells the story of Blanche DuBois (Vivian Leigh), a fragile and fading Southern belle who moves in with her sister Stella and brutish brother-in-law Stanley Kowalski (Marlon Brando) in New Orleans.
 The story explores themes of illusion vs. reality, mental illness, class conflict, and sexual tension, ultimately leading to Blanche’s tragic psychological breakdown.